Edward Underdown: Love of horses

 Edward Underdown's father owned a Norfolk estate in the Stanford Battle area.
 It was here that Edward learnt and developed his riding.

 Before his career as an actor Edward was a gentleman jockey and rode with great aplomb both on the flat and over sticks (see references to his riding career in John Hislop's books).

 The Norfolk estate is mentioned in Bill Pertwee's book about the making of Dad's Army.
 One of the Dad's Army episodes was by co-incidence filmed at the estate.
 By this time the estate was owned by the War Office and nothing was left except for the verandah and stables.
 As soon as John Le Mesurier arrived he realised it was familiar to him from weekend parties Edward's father had invited him to in the 1930s.
 So it was that Edward found himself working in a television series that featured part of his old home.

-The films Wings of the Morning and The Rainbow Jacket were set in his beloved racing world, the former being set on Epsom Downs.
+The films Wings of the Morning and The Rainbow Jacket were set in the horse racing world, the former being set on Epsom Downs.

 Finally, after his acting career he worked as a steward at Newbury Racecourse.
 This was described by Bill Pertwee as "fitting for a man who not only loved horses but was also an expert rider." (ibit, page 86).